-Wool from heathland sheep and Gelderland clay in Rheden town hall
+Wool from heathland sheep and Gelderland clay used in Rheden town hall

 2023.07.03Construction of the new town hall in Rheden started in March 2023.
 In the months leading up to this, the old town hall was carefully dismantled allowing 98% of the material to be reused – partly in the new town hall itself, and partly in other buildings in the Netherlands.